HSF/hsf.github.io/jekyll-beginners.md

 This method can be used to convert a GoogleDoc document to markdown.
 To do it, use the GoogleDoc menu `File->Download as` and export the GoogleDoc document as a `docx` file.
 Then use the command above to convert to markdown.

+The conversion from docx to markdown differs slightly from one pandoc version to another.
+Some additional tidying up of the resulting `md` file may also be necessary.
+If you are using pandoc 2.5, you may try using this [script](hsfDocx2Md.sh), which converts docx files to markdown and in addition tidies up the `md` file using mac2unix, dos2unix, sed and awk.

 ### Inserting images

 To insert an image, add it (as a PNG or JPEG file) to the `images` directory.
-Thenn in the page where you want to insert it, add the following line:
+Then in the page where you want to insert it, add the following line:

 ```